LayCraft/reddit-bot/README.md

 Collect the webapp name and also the secret key from the form.

-Add the information into the app/praw.ini file.
+All oauth stuff is stored as attributes for the Settings class in the settings.py file.
+Add the correct information for your bot into settings.py.

 ---------------------------------------